Hardbass: History

-Late 1990s–mid 2000s: Saint Petersburg, metal shade, drug raves

 Hardbass first began to emerge in the late 1990s, mainly in the Saint Petersburg electronic dance music underground, when the pumping house genre, built around the bamboo bass, or donk bass (a type of metallic bass synthesizer sound, first invented by Klubbheads in 1997), became a staple in local raves.
 Eventually, party nights dedicated solely to pumping house were held in Saint Petersburg and to a lesser extent, in Moscow.
 The most famous venues for pumping raves in Saint Petersburg included those held in the "Rassvet" (Dawn) club and forest raves in a quarry near Mednoe Ozero, an artificial lake not far from Saint Petersburg.
-Among the DJs kickstarting the domestic pumping house production in Russia were DJ Tolstyak, DJ 8088, DJ Yurbanoid, DJ Solovey, Dj Glyuk, and many others.

-This raving scene was markedly different from its later offshoots.
-It formed a distinct subculture, mostly catering to the lower and middle class youth of Saint Petersburg.
-Drug use (especially barbiturate, xyrem and amphetamine use) became prevalent in the scene.

 To increase the energy of the parties, Saint Petersburg producers and DJs started to increase the BPM of the pumping house they played and produced, eventually reaching 150 BPM and beyond.
 Saint Petersburg producers would include distinct whistles and other samples into their production, which would later crystallize into the hardbass sound as it is generally known.
-At the same time the characteristic lingo of hardbass formed, including:

-terms for hardbass music itself, like; kolbasa meaning sausage, a derivative of kolbasitsya, a jargon verb meaning hard partying; pump, or pamp, short forpumping house; nasos, the literal translation of the word pump into Russian;
+At the same time the characteristic lingo of hardbass formed, such as terms for hardbass music itself, like; kolbasa meaning sausage, a derivative of kolbasitsya, a jargon verb meaning hard partying; pump, or pamp, short for pumping house; nasos, the literal translation of the word pump into Russian;